-‘Sexual Violence and Sexual Harassment’ is new government guidance, published in December 2017.
-This advice to schools has been heralded for a number of months, after an increase in reports of such behaviour.
-A lack of guidance has been blamed for schools continuing to place victims and alleged perpetrators together in classrooms, even where an alleged offender is on bail.
+The ‘Sexual Violence and Sexual Harassment’ guidance was first published by the government in December 2017, updated in May 2018, and later incorporated into Keeping Children Safe in Education 2018.
+A lack of guidance was been blamed for schools continuing to place victims and alleged perpetrators together in classrooms, even where an alleged offender is on bail.

 The guidance covers:

 - what sexual violence and sexual harassment is